alexiaales/SpotitPy/README.md

 # ColocPy

-  We present a novel automatic tool for object based colocalization which comes in a simple GUI that requires no programming experience hence rendering it ideal for researchers at all levels.
+  colocPy is  a novel automatic tool for object based colocalization which comes in a simple GUI that requires no programming experience hence rendering it ideal for researchers at all levels.
 ColocPy allows the user to select the images of interest and perform i) an automated and robust image segmentation for region of interest identification (ROI), ii) contemporary pre-processing manipulations and iii) an in depth analysis of the co-localization between objects in two different channels.